CloudHMS/HMS.Sample.CodingStandard/Naming conventions/README.md

 - Avoid single character, such as **t**, **s**, except the declaration in `for (int i;...)`.
 - No abbreviate, as **num** instead of **number**.

-10. Always use C# predefined types.
+10. Always use C# predefined types
 ```csharp
 object
 string
 int
 ```

 11. With generics, use capital letters for types.
-Preserve suffing `Type`.
+Preserve suffing `Type`

 ```csharp
 // Correct
 public class LinkedList<K,T>